dotnet/docs-maui/docs/user-interface/controls/carouselview/interaction.md

 ## Respond to the current item changing

 When the currently displayed item changes, the `CurrentItem` property will be set to the value of the item.
-When this property changes, the `CurrentItemChangedCommand` is executed with the value of the `CurrentItemChangedCommandParameter` being passed to the `ICommand`.
+When this property changes, the `CurrentItemChangedCommand` is executed with the value of the `CurrentItemChangedCommandParameter` being passed to the <xref:System.Windows.Input.ICommand>.
 The `Position` property is then updated, and the `CurrentItemChanged` event fires.

 > [!IMPORTANT]
 > The `Position` property changes when the `CurrentItem` property changes.
 This will result in the `PositionChangedCommand` being executed, and the `PositionChanged` event firing.